grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 Captain Percy was anxious to get the boat underwater, so as soon as she saw Hemi starting up the ladder to the control room with Herschel in one hand and nodding to her, she punched the dive alarm again.
 "Start the dive.
 Hemi, get the bird off."

 Bastian flipped off the diesel engines and their rumble died away beneath their feet to leave only the much quieter hum of the electric motors.
 Gregory opened the main ballast valves.
-Hemi opened the hatch above the control room and a light on the hatch control panel lit up a brilliant red and an alarm sounded because the main ballast valves were open at the same time as one of the boat hatches.
+Hemi opened the hatch above the control room; a light on the hatch control panel lit up a brilliant red, and an alarm sounded because the main ballast valves were open at the same time as one of the boat hatches.

-Hemi quickly climbed to the sail, and tossed a fluttering Herschel up into the wind.
-Air was shooting out from the top of the deck in front of him carrying long streams of mist from the ballast tanks as high as the _Prospect_'s sail which blew back in his face.
-He took one last look at Herschel who had rapidly gained altitude and was now heading directly back upriver, hopefully towards the _Gnat_.
+Hemi quickly climbed to the sail and tossed a fluttering Herschel up into the wind.
+Air was shooting out from the top of the deck in front of him, carrying long streams of mist from the ballast tanks as high as the _Prospect_'s sail, which blew back in his face.
+He took one last look at Herschel, who had rapidly gained altitude and was now heading directly back upriver, hopefully towards the _Gnat_.

-Hemi dropped below and resealed the hatch above, silencing the alarm from the hatch control panel.
+Hemi dropped below and resealed the hatch, silencing the alarm from the hatch control panel.

 When the depth gauge showed the sail was under, Percy raised up the scope.
 As it came level with her eyes, she leaned into the viewfinder and started slowly scanning a full circle around the _Prospect_.
 She paid particular attention to the rear quarters, trying to see if she could catch a glimpse of the _Grackle_ behind.
-The sub would be harder to spot from the lower vantage of periscope depth, particularly with all the traffic in the channel, but Percy felt running submerged would be safer than cruising on the surface.
+The sub would be harder to spot from the lower vantage of periscope depth, particularly with all the traffic in the channel, but Percy felt that running submerged would be safer than cruising on the surface.

 The pursuing sub was not within visual range.
-It was possible it had gotten stuck again while navigating one of the other shallow spots in Sir Piero's shortcut.
+It was possible that it had gotten stuck again while navigating one of the other shallow spots in Sir Piero's shortcut.
 Percy wondered if the _Prospect_ might be free and clear to head out to sea.
 But she was still going to use every tactic she could put together to get away discreetly.

 She focused the periscope forward and spoke without pulling back from the viewfinder.
 "Hemi, there's a big fuckin' outward bound cargo hauler about a quarter mile up the channel.
-I think I want to put the _Prospect_ under it, and hide in its shadow until we're well the fuck out."
+I think I want to put the _Prospect_ under it and hide in its shadow until we're well the fuck out."

 "It is a dangerous maneuver in these shallow waters, Sylvia," said Hemi.

 "That's why I need you on sonar.
 And their speed is pretty slow --- that will make it a bit safer."

-"Alright," said Hemi, "I will get on sonar with Cassandra, it will be good training for her to listen to this."
-Hemi climbed down to the sonar station.
-He had Cassandra move into the second sonar seat so he could more easily manage the sonar controls and filters himself.
-They both put on the headsets and concentrated on the sounds coming in as Hemi rotated the sonar directional control around 360 degrees so they could get a full picture of the surrounding traffic.
+"Alright," said Hemi.
+"I will get on sonar with Cassandra, it will be good training for her to listen to this."
+Hemi climbed down to the sonar station and had Cassandra move into the second sonar seat so he could more easily manage the sonar controls and filters himself.
+They both put on the headsets and concentrated on the sounds coming in as Hemi rotated the sonar directional control around 360 degrees for a full picture of the surrounding traffic.

-With Hemi settled on sonar, Percy brought the _Prospect_ down to 20 meters below the surface.
-In some ways this made Hemi's job simpler because all the traffic was now above them --- there should be no other submerged submarines in the channel.
-But with only 50 meters of depth to play with, the sounds of the traffic above reflected off the bottom of the channel, back up, and then off in every direction making the space they were moving through feel very compressed to Hemi.
+With Hemi settled on sonar, Percy brought the _Prospect_ down to twenty meters below the surface.
+In some ways this made Hemi's job simpler, because all the traffic was now above them --- there should be no other submerged submarines in the channel.
+But with only fifty meters of depth to play with, the sounds of the traffic above reflected off the bottom of the channel, back up, and then off in every direction, making the space they were moving through feel very compressed to Hemi.

-They had maintained a fast 15 knots since submerging.
+They had maintained a fast fifteen knots since submerging.
 One of the first things Hemi asked Percy to do was to slow the boat down --- both because it would make the sonar clearer, and because even at six knots he estimated they would be doing twice the speed of the cargo ship above his head.

-Hemi began a steady and careful dialog with Percy, much of which she relayed to Bastian and Gregory, to bring the _Prospect_ up under the cargo ship, and then throttle back to match the slow-moving, building-sized ship that was cruising above.
+Hemi began a steady and careful dialogue with Percy, much of which she relayed to Bastian and Gregory, to bring the _Prospect_ up under the cargo ship, and then throttle back to match the slow-moving, building-sized ship that was cruising above.

 Percy stood directly next to Gregory and worked the tank trim panel herself, feeling the weight of her ship through its movements and finding an absolutely neutral buoyancy.
 When she was satisfied that her boat was trimmed so it would be perfectly level without any out-of-balance forces causing them to gain or lose depth, she took one step back from the panel.
 She tracked Gregory's moves on the dive plane carefully.

-"Bastian, do what you have to with the rudder, we have space to play with to our sides," she said to the men sitting at the controls of her boat.
+"Bastian, do what you have to with the rudder; we have space to play with to our sides," she said.
 "But Gregory: only make the most delicate moves on the dive planes --- one degree up or down, maximum.
 We want to have lots of time to correct before we drive the bow into the muck or the sail into that steel wall above us."

-"Right Captain," said Gregory, gripping the dive plane wheel.
-His eyes darted back and forth from the boat level indicators, to the depth indicator, to the depth-under-keel gauge.
+"Right, Captain," said Gregory, gripping the dive plane wheel.
+His eyes darted back and forth from the boat level indicators to the depth indicator to the depth-under-keel gauge.

-After 20 minutes without incident, they were feeling more confident with the maneuver and maintaining their position.
+After twenty minutes without incident, they were feeling more confident with the maneuver and maintaining their position.
 Captain Percy wondered if they might be able to cruise right out into deep water like this, and then spend the rest of the day running deep until they were well out and away from Stilt City.

 Then a loud active sonar ping pierced through the _Prospect_'s hull.

 "Hemi!"
-Percy called down to sonar, "where the fuck did that come from?
+Percy called down to sonar.
+"Where the fuck did that come from?
 Was it them?"

 There was a brief silence while Hemi continued listening.
-Then he called back up to the control room, "the source was roughly a mile back up the river behind us.
+Then he called back up to the control room, "The source was roughly a mile back up the river behind us.
 It must have been the _Grackle_.
 I do not imagine anyone else has a reason to be sending out pings.
 They must have guessed we submerged, and decided that if they lit up the river with a ping, the only boat underwater would be us."

 "Do you think that will work?"
 Percy asked Hemi.